jenni-niels/CREU/about.md

 Jenni Niels (JN) is a junior at Tufts University.
-They are currently studying Computer Science.
+They are studying Computer Science and Mathematics.